Supports individuals and families in dire need as a result of life-threatening illnesses or other catastrophic situations.

 Available 7 days a week and designed to provide a fun, safe, nur- turing and accepting recreational opportunity to families.

 A hippotherapy program geared for children with special needs.
-Reinbow is located at two sites, Windrush and Liberty TreeFarms.
+REINBOW is located Churchill Stables at Huckins Farm in Bedford.

 Community sailing center in Boston’s Inner Harbor, provides year-round recreational and personal growth opportunities for people of all ages and abilities.